schuchert/wikispaces/pages/ruby/ruby.tutorials.tdd.UsingTddToDevelopABasicAlgorithm.md

 * add_to_result
 This may seem like a bit of work, but consider this: The class is not thread safe.
 If the convert method were instead called convert!, it might better document that fact.
 Given that this is an exercise, this recommendation is left to your discretion.

-# Test: Operator Associativity
+## Test: Operator Associativity
 Next, your code needs to address operator associativity.
 For example, 4 + 5 - 6 produces 4 5 + 6 - because + and - are left associative but otherwise at the same precedence.
 However, a = b += 5 produces a b 5 += =.
 First, b is incremented by 5 and then a equals that result.
-If these operators were left associative, the result would instead be: a b = 5 += (it's even worse, because the result of = would the an lvalue of the rvalue - whew!), so a would equal b //**before**// it was incremented by 5.
+If these operators were left associative, the result would instead be: a b = 5 += (it's even worse, because the result of = would the an lvalue of the rvalue - whew!), so a would equal b **before** it was incremented by 5.
 And, as mentioned, the return value of = would be the thing on the right instead of the left to make the thing work in the first place.

 That gives a great test: $$ a\ =\ b\ += 5\ \ \rightarrow\ \ a\ b\ 5\ +=\ $$